Category Archives: 2000-09

 Dexter refers to his nastier tendencies as his “Dark Passenger.”
 I always understood this as his way of personifying an aspect of his own psyche.
 But in this third novel, Lindsay has decided that it’s actually sort of demonic entity that he carries around with him.
 What?!
 This strikes me as the most colossal blunder that an author could make – ripping the very heart and soul out of what makes the character appealing.
 Dexter is now no longer a man we can relate to as someone strugging with metaphorical “inner demons.”
 He’s infested with a real demon.
 So now we can’t relate to him at all.
 Now’s he a victim of something outside of his control – just the way that Christians blame the devil for the things they don’t like about human nature.

-Anyway, in the story, Dexter’s Dark Passenger leaves him because it is scared off by a bigger demon, and Dexter is left as a shell of his former self – realising that so much of his identity depending on having the demon in the first place.
+Anyway, in the story, Dexter’s Dark Passenger leaves him because it is scared off by a bigger demon, and Dexter is left as a shell of his former self – realising that so much of his identity depended on having the demon in the first place.
 Worse still, Dexter becomes a teacher of his girlfriend’s two children, Astor and Cody, who have Dark Passengers of their own.
 Cody can sense the bad guy supernaturally, and can also sense when Dexter’s “shadow” (as he calls it) returns to him.
 This is a complete nosedive from intelligent psychology to Christian-inspired superstition.
 It’s hard for me to see how this will get any better in the subsequent books.

 In fairness, if you leave your brain at the door and just read this as a trashy horror novel, it’s moderately entertaining.
 But the television series (now in its seventh season) has utterly eclipsed the novels in terms of good storytelling.